ZKC19940412/water_ice_nep/README.md

  * Disclaimers:
    * More details about the training set can be found [here](https://aip.scitation.org/doi/full/10.1063/5.0016004) and [here](https://zenodo.org/record/4004590#.YbB2H9DMJPY).
    * The colab notebook examples are compactable with [GPUMD](https://github.com/brucefan1983/GPUMD) and TDMDpy, and the notebook will introucde detail instructions on how to install and use these packages.
-   * Parameters for simulations and potential fittings used in these examples are adopted so that each example can be done in reasonable amount of time, please refer to the publications for all relevant parameters.
+   * Parameters for simulations and potential fittings used in these examples are adopted so that each example can be done in reasonable amount of time, please refer to the publications for all relevant parameters to reproduce the results.